bstaton1/KuskoHarvPred/README.md

 ## The Predictive Tool

-Upon accessing the tool, users will arrive at this page, where they will enter characteristics of the opener they wish to predict fishery outcomes and harvest for: timing and Bethel Test Fishery (a daily fishery-independent index of in-river salmon abundance and species composition).
+Upon accessing the tool, users will arrive at this page, where they will enter characteristics of the opener they wish to predict fishery outcomes and harvest for: timing and expected sonar counts (a daily fishery-independent index of in-river salmon abundance and species composition useful for predicting the catch rate and species composition of fishery harvests).

 <p align="center">
   <img src="man/figures/readme-SS/input-tab.png" width="500"/>